-So after adding a new product in your WooCommerce shop, WP ERP Accounting will sync all the products automatically.
+So after adding a new product to your WooCommerce shop, WP ERP Accounting will sync all the simple products automatically.

 To find the products in WP ERP Accounting, navigate to WP ERP>Accounting>Products & Services.

-Note: Accounting module will also sync the product categories
+Note: The accounting module will sync only the simple product and categories.

 Let’s say you created the following orders from your WooCommerce store.
 So actually what happens, if you enable the synchronization process, all your orders will be stored in your ERP Accounting transaction area.